bytecodealliance/wasi-nn/assemblyScriptBlog.md

 - GraphEncoding - Enum value for what graph encoder to use.
 Currently only supports OpenVino.
 - ExecutionTarget - Enum value for what processor to use for computation. (cpu, gpu, or tpu).

-## **An example**
+## **Initial setup**
 ---
-You can find a code example on how to use these bindings in the [git repo](https://github.com/bytecodealliance/wasi-nn/tree/main/assemblyscript/examples).
-This example uses wasi-nn to identify items in pictures and uses a mobilenet test fixture, found [here.](https://github.com/intel/openvino-rs/raw/main/crates/openvino/tests/fixtures/mobilenet).

-The example essentially consists of 7 steps.
-Note that readBytes is a helper function used to load files into a array of bytes.
-- 1.)
-Load the graph using Graph.load.
-In this step we pass in mobilenet.xml and mobilenet.bin as the graph builder array, specify GraphEncoding.openvino as our encoder, and specify we want to use the CPU with ExecutionTarget.cpu.
-- 2.)
-Create the context using Graph.initExecutionContext.
-- 3.)
-Create a Tensor of the desired dimensions, of type TensorType.f32, from the file 0.bgr.
-Our demo loops five times for images 0.bgr through 4.bgr.
-- 4.)
-Set the tensor as the input of the ExecutionContext using ExecutionContext.setInput.
-- 5.)
-Run ExecutionContext.compute to generate the results.
-- 6.)
-Save the results to a new u8 array using ExecutionContext.getOutput.
-- 7.)
-Sort results to find the most likely objects in the picture, and print the top 5.

-### **Initial setup**
+[OpenVino](https://docs.openvinotoolkit.org/latest/openvino_docs_install_guides_installing_openvino_linux.html) is the backend we use to implement the wasi-nn API, you'll need to install according to their instructions.

+And [Wasmtime](https://wasmtime.dev/) is the runtime we are using to execute our compiled WASM File.

-First you'll need to include the AssemblyScript bindings in your project.
+Then you'll need to include the AssemblyScript bindings in your project.
 ```
 npm install as-wasi-nn --save
 ```
 You can find more info about the bindings on the [npmjs page](https://www.npmjs.com/package/as-wasi-nn) and the [github](https://github.com/bytecodealliance/wasi-nn).

-[OpenVino](https://docs.openvinotoolkit.org/latest/openvino_docs_install_guides_installing_openvino_linux.html) is the backend we use to implement the wasi-nn API, you'll need to install according to their instructions.

-And [Wasmtime](https://wasmtime.dev/) is the runtime we are using to execute our compiled WASM File.
+## **An example**
+---
+You can find a code example on how to use these bindings in the [git repo](https://github.com/bytecodealliance/wasi-nn/tree/main/assemblyscript/examples).
+This example uses wasi-nn to identify items in pictures and uses a mobilenet test fixture, found [here.](https://github.com/intel/openvino-rs/raw/main/crates/openvino/tests/fixtures/mobilenet).

 ### **To run the example**
 ---
-The easiest way to build the demo is to simply run `./build.sh as`, which will handle the steps below for you.
+The easiest way to build the demo is to simply run `./build.sh as`.
+This will handle all the steps below for you.

-To build it manually, you first need to compile your wasm file using the AssemblyScript compiler, asc.
+To build it manually, first your wasm file using the AssemblyScript compiler, asc.
 ```
 asc examples/object-classification.ts --use abort=examples/object-classification/wasi_abort --target release --enable simd
 ```